 Norway's Royals play an important role

 The day is also marked with speeches and events throughout the country.
 The Norwegian Royal Family has a long tradition of participation in such events.
+Of course, this year's events cannot take place as normal because of the coronavirus restrictions.
+But that won't stop many people marking the occasion privately.

-Last year, King Harald took part in a ceremony to mark the occasion at Akershus fortress in Oslo.
+Two years ago, King Harald took part in a ceremony to mark the occasion at Akershus fortress in Oslo.
 The Parliament's President, the Prime Minister and the Defense Minister also took participated.

 The King handed out ten medals to people in honour of their military service at a special ceremony during the afternoon, following a church service and laying of a wreath.
 After the King arrived, a column of Norwegian fighters flew over the fortress in formation.